Legal cases with fixed pricing, standardized processes, and firm timelines

 If during the cooling off period the consent subsists, then on completion the parties continue with second motion wherein the parties have to compulsorily be present in the court to confirm their consent by recording statement.
 Hereinafter, the court on being satisfied after hearing parties can pass a decree to dissolve the marriage.

-The court cannot presume consent if one of the parties do not appear after six months (Smruti Pahariya v.
+The court cannot presume consent if one of the parties does not appear after six months (Smruti Pahariya v.
 Sanjay Pahariya (2009) 13 SCC 338).

 The terms of the settlement should not be against public policy (Hirabai Bharucha v.
 Pirojshah Bharucha AIR (32) 1945 Bombay 537).